AMERICA’S CAR AND TRUCK DEALERSHIPS

 Proud of their Past, Prepared for their Future

 By Robert Glaser, President NCADA (North Carolina Automobile Dealers Association)

 Over the past two years, one industry across this nation has seen incredible, unprecedented changes and most certainly, will continue to be significantly impacted by unparalleled market changes in the years ahead.
-Franchised car, truck, and motorcycle dealers were not only impacted by the COVID-19 pandemic but were also buffeted by the confluence of new technologies, the Electric Vehicle (EV) revolution, market disruptors, and digital retailing.
+Franchised America’s Car And Truck Dealerships were not only impacted by the COVID-19 pandemic but were also buffeted by the confluence of new technologies, the Electric Vehicle (EV) revolution, market disruptors, and digital retailing.

 Franchised new car and truck dealers have a long tradition of entrepreneurial prowess and have met challenges head-on over the past decades.
 Car and truck dealers, often spanning several generations within the same family, have survived the gas shortage of the 1970s, the Vietnam War, the threat of internet sales, 9/11, the War on Terror, the “Great Depression” of 2008-2009, bankruptcy of the leading vehicle manufacturers and, more recently, the impact of COVID with reduced face-to-face consumer sales.
 It is an industry that has faced adversity, adopted change, and survived over the past 100 years.

 Today’s challenges provide incredible opportunities for both franchised car and truck dealers, as well as consumers who are purchasing new vehicles.
 Vehicles today are the safest, most environmentally friendly, longest lasting vehicles in the history of transportation.
 These vehicles present new and exciting opportunities for dealers, as well as consumers, in the years ahead.
 These are a few market trends that the consumer will see in the years ahead.